curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 Note the unit conversion in the `value` field.
 Transaction values are expressed in weis, the most granular units of value.
 If you want to use some other unit (like `ether` in the example above), use the function `web3.toWei` for conversion.

-Also, be advised that the amount debited from the source account will be slightly larger than that credited to the target account.
+Also, be advised that the amount debited from the source account will be slightly larger than that credited to the target account, which is what has been specified.
 The difference is a small transaction fee, discussed in more detail later.

 ### Compiling a contract